Scale factor (cosmology)

 The expansion of the universe is parametrized by a dimensionless scale factor $a$.
 Also known as the cosmic scale factor or sometimes the Robertson–Walker scale factor, this is a key parameter of the Friedmann equations.

 In the early stages of the Big Bang, most of the energy was in the form of radiation, and that radiation was the dominant influence on the expansion of the universe.
 Later, with cooling from the expansion the roles of matter and radiation changed and the universe entered a matter-dominated era.
 Recent results suggest that we have already entered an era dominated by dark energy, but examination of the roles of matter and radiation are most important for understanding the early universe.

 Using the dimensionless scale factor to characterize the expansion of the universe, the effective energy densities of radiation and matter scale differently.
 This leads to a radiation-dominated era in the very early universe but a transition to a matter-dominated era at a later time and, since about 4 billion years ago, a subsequent dark-energy–dominated era.
-(Note: p.
-6: "The Universe has gone through three distinct eras: radiation-dominated, z ≳ 3000; matter-dominated, 3000 ≳ z ≳ 0.5; and dark-energy–dominated, z ≲ 0.5.
-The evolution of the scale factor is controlled by the dominant energy form: a(t) ∝ t^{2/3(1+w)} (for constant w).
-During the radiation-dominated era, a(t) ∝ t^{1/2}; during the matter-dominated era, a(t) ∝ t^{2/3}; and for the dark-energy–dominated era, assuming w = −1, asymptotically a(t) ∝ exp(Ht)."

-p.
-44: "Taken together, all the current data provide strong evidence for the existence of dark energy; they constrain the fraction of critical density contributed by dark energy, 0.76 ± 0.02, and the equation-of-state parameter, w ≈ −1 ± 0.1 (stat) ±0.1 (sys), assuming that w is constant.
-This implies that the Universe began accelerating at redshift z ∼ 0.4 and age t ∼ 10 Gyr.
-These results are robust – data from any one method can be removed without compromising the constraints – and they are not substantially weakened by dropping the assumption of spatial flatness.")

 Concept

 Three galaxies at scale factor 1 and scale factor 0.5.

-By itself the scale factor in cosmology is a geometrical scaling factor conventionally set to be 1.0 at the present time ("now" or $t_0$).
-At earlier times the factor is less than one.
+The scale factor in cosmology is a geometrical scaling factor that tracks relative expansion.

 For three galaxies, their relative positions, $r_{ij}$, over time are related through the scale factor $a(t)$: